1. The basis for selecting subjects

 - Group 6: The Arts

 Course selection is a process that takes some time to complete effectively.
 The key stages in this process are outlined below.

 Before submission of the Course Selection Form

-- Pathway Information Evening and Career Information Evening will be held in Summer Term.
+- Pathway Information will be made available in Summer Term.